 Without federal tax laws in place that apply to business travelers, employees and employers need to make sure they’re following the various rules and regulations of all states where work is done.
 In addition to employment income, other reasons a taxpayer may need to file a nonresident state income tax return include receiving income from:

 - A share of a partnership, LLC or S corporation based in another state

-- A trade or business in another state, such as working as a consultant or a repairman
+- A trade or business in another state, such as working as a consultant or providing repair services

 - Rental property in another state